JakubIllner/jakubillner.github.io/_posts/2022-10-25-Flattening-JSON-documents-with-OCI-Data-Integration.markdown

 ![Flattening of JSON Arrays](/images/2022-10-20-flattening-json-documents-with-di/di-3-flatten-lines.jpg)

-## Data Target (SAVE_LINES)
+## Data Target

-The last step is writing the output file.
+The last step is writing the output file via Target operator `SAVE_LINES`.
 The target data asset is Object Storage, with parameters specifying Bucket and Data entity.
 The target format is Parquet with Snappy compression (not shown on the picture).
 I have also specified that the output should be created as a single file.
 This is slower than creating multiple files, but perfectly